PragmaticMates/realia/readme.txt

 **How do I assign an agent to property ?**

 Create at least one agent at first and then choose the one you wish to assign in property detail.

+**Are there any requirements before installing plugin?**

+Just be sure you are running at least PHP 5.3.4

 == Screenshots ==